-Newly elected Board members are subject to the Brown Act immediately upon being elected to office, even though their swearing in does not occur until noon on the first Friday in December.
-Current and newly elected Board members should remain cognizant of this when communicating with each other in order to prevent an unintentional serial meeting from occurring, which would constitute a violation of the Brown Act.
+Newly elected Board members are subject to the Brown Act immediately upon being elected to office, even though their swearing in does not occur until noon on the first Friday in December, or following certification of the election results.
+Current and newly elected Board members should remain cognizant of this when communicating with each other or other Board members in order to prevent an unintentional serial meeting from occurring, which would constitute a violation of the Brown Act.